Jalastin/ECS-189L-Project/ProjectDocument.md

 - The instructions provided at the beginning of the game seemed to give players a good idea about what would happen when they launched a pearl projectile.
 - Most players think the game controls feel good and were intuitive as well.
 The only concern was with the pearl's launch speed, and we have addressed this by adding more force to it when throwing.
 - Similar to the previous point, players were mostly frustrated with the sluggish speed of the pearl because it takes a long time for it to collide with a platform.
-- The shape of some platforms also caused unintentional sliding, which may have caused unnecessary frustration.
+- Playtesters commented on the shape of some platforms causing the player to slide.
+However, this was intential to our level's design, as this created another layer of difficulty for the game.
 #### **Game Concept:**
 - Most playertesters had a good first impression of the game.
 They thoroughly enjoyed the art style, gameplay, and the game's concept.
 Upon playing the demo, playtesters felt that our game did fit the rage-game genre.
 - The level transitions were smooth, but some playtesters believe there should be more distinct differences in difficulty between stages.